wrmay/jet-data-acquisition/README.md

 ![Architecture Overview](overview.png)

 The Audio Event Generator generates 200,000 measurements each second for each source.
-For each source, for each seconde, the generated data consistst of 200,000 regularly spaced samples from a pure sine wave of configurable frequency and amplitude.
-For each source + second, an `AudioSample` object is generated containing 1 seconds worth of data.
-That object `put` into a Hazelcast `IMap` that is hosted within the pipeline.
+For each source, for each second, the generated data consistst of regularly spaced samples from a pure sine wave of configurable frequency and amplitude.
+For each source + second, an `AudioSample` object is generated containing 1 seconds' worth of data.
+That object is  `put` into a Hazelcast `IMap` that is hosted within the pipeline.
 A stripped down version of the `AudioSample` object is shown below.

 ```java
 public class AudioSample implements Serializable {